HEP-FCC/fcc-tutorials/distributed-computing/README.md

 The procedure to be enabled to use the FCC resources through DIRAC is first described.
 Additional information about the use of iLCDirac can be found in the [CLIC][wikiclic] and [ILC][wikiilc] dedicated Wiki pages.

-Unless specified, in the rest of this section the word `DIRAC` refers to the `iLCDirac` extension introduced above..
+Unless specified, in the rest of this section the word `DIRAC` refers to the `iLCDirac` extension introduced above.

 [dirac]: https://dirac.readthedocs.io/en/latest/
 [ilcdirac]: https://iopscience.iop.org/article/10.1088/1742-6596/513/3/032077/meta